 The Academy maintains an active sexual assault prevention strategy that engages midshipmen, faculty and staff.
 The objective of this strategy is to increase knowledge and understanding to a problem that affects colleges across the country.
 Students Against Sexual Assault (SASA) is a midshipmen led club on campus that works closely with the SAPR Program for the purpose of leading a grassroots movement within the Academy in increasing knowledge and understanding about sexual assault.
 One sexual assault is one too many!

-Resources available to victims of sexual assault include: Sexual Assault Response Coordinator (SARC), Sexual Assault Victim Advocates (SAVA), Federal Bureau of Investigation (FBI), a campus clinic for medical and counseling services, a campus chaplain, and campus public safety.
-The FBI is the leading criminal investigating agency for sexual assault incidents occurring in the Academy.
+Resources available to victims of sexual assault include: Sexual Assault Response Coordinator (SARC), Victim Advocates (VA), Department of Transportation Inspector General (DOT IG), a campus clinic for medical and counseling services, a campus chaplain, and campus public safety.
+The DOT Inspector General is the leading criminal investigator for sexual assault incidents occurring at the Academy.
 There is an active partnership with the local rape crisis center should students request outside counseling resources.
 The SARC lives on campus and is available 24/7 should anyone need assistance with reporting a sexual assault.
-Each Regiment company has trained midshipmen SAVAs for the purpose of providing limited victim advocacy and providing another venue to report an incident.
+Each Regiment company has trained midshipmen Human Relations Officers for the purpose of providing limited victim advocacy and providing another venue to report an incident.

 The SAPR Program is committed to maintaining an active prevention strategy with the ultimate goal of preventing sexual assault from occurring.
 This commitment includes the timely support through a caring victim advocacy program that treats victims with the utmost dignity and respect.